TURKMENISTAN – North – Daşoguz, Lebap (Turkmenabat)

 Crater #1 (Water Crater).
 An almost perfect circle about 50m across, it has vertical walls about 35m down to a fairly deep lake full of greenish water that rarely if ever freezes.
 The walls have obvious sedimentary layering.
 An island of plastic bottles floats on the surface and moves around with air currents.

 Crater #2 (Mud Crater).
-About 10kms further down the highway and about half way to the main fire crater, this is about the same size but has no water and a constant small fire, even when large rains fill the bottom with water.
+About 10 km further down the highway and about halfway to the main fire crater, this is about the same size but has no water and constant small fire, even when large rains fill the bottom with water.

 KUNYA-URGENCH (pop 30,000) World Heritage Site (2005)

-Located on the south side of the Amu-Darya River, Old Ürgenç was situated on one of the most important medieval paths: the Silk Road, the crossroad of western and eastern civilisations.
-It is one of the most important archaeological sites in Turkmenistan, lying within a vast zone of protected landscape and containing a large number of well-preserved monuments, dating from the 11th to the 16th centuries.
+On the south side of the Amu-Darya River, Old Ürgenç was situated on one of the most important medieval paths: the Silk Road, the crossroad of Western and Eastern civilizations.
+It is one of the most important archaeological sites in Turkmenistan, lying within a vast zone of protected landscape and containing several well-preserved monuments, dating from the 11th to the 16th centuries.
 They comprise mosques, the gates of a caravanserai, fortresses, mausoleums and a minaret, and the influence of their architectural style and craftsmanship reached Iran, Afghanistan and the later architecture of the Mogul Empire of 16th-century India.

 History.
 The exact dates when Kunya-Urgench was founded remain uncertain, but archaeological finds at the Kyrkmolla Hill (one of the main fortresses at the site) reveal that the town already had a strong structure in the 5th and 4th centuries BC.
 Some of the earliest records show that Khwarezm was conquered by the Arabs in 712, and Kunya-Urgench was given the Arabic name “Gurgandj”.
 The city rose to prominence between the 10th and 14th centuries as the Khwarezmian capital, and as an important trading centre, competing in fame and population with many other Central Asian cities, such as Bukhara.
 It had become highly prosperous due to its strategic location on the main trade routes from the south to the north, and the west to the east, vastly contributing to the development of science and culture in Central Asia.

-The area was later inhabited by the Turkmen people from the early 19th century, but they mostly developed outside the old town, utilising the latter as a graveyard.
-However, this use has now stopped, and efforts have been made to remove the decaying grave stones that can be encountered at the site.
+The area was later inhabited by the Turkmen people from the early 19th century, but they mostly developed outside the old town, utilizing the latter as a graveyard.
+However, this use has now stopped, and efforts have been made to remove the decaying gravestones that can be encountered at the site.

-Kunya Urgench has been, for a long period of time, a prolific school of construction masters.
-The knowledge and skills of this school have spread, throughout the centuries, amongst the Muslim world, and can be recognised in the structures and decorations of many buildings from the Timur period, both within Turkmenistan, and in regions such as Uzbekistan, Afghanistan, Transcaucasia, Turkey, Iran, Pakistan and India.
-For example, a multitude of buildings in Samarkand were erected by builders and architects employed from Kunya Urgench in the 14th century.
+Kunya Urgench has been, for a long period, a prolific school of construction masters.
+The knowledge and skills of this school have spread, throughout the centuries, amongst the Muslim world, and can be recognized in the structures and decorations of many buildings from the Timur period, both within Turkmenistan and in regions such as Uzbekistan, Afghanistan, Transcaucasia, Turkey, Iran, Pakistan and India.
+For example, a multitude of buildings in Samarkand were erected by builders and architects employed by Kunya Urgench in the 14th century.

 The new town of Urgench was developed to the southeast, in present-day Uzbekistan.

 ARCHAEOLOGICAL REMAINS.
 The urban layout of Kunya Urgench has been lost and only certain monuments remain standing to this day.
-These are authentic and rich examples of fine architecture and building traditions existing for centuries.
-The level of conservation varies amongst the buildings, and the most substantial restoration work has been carried out in the past thirty years, during the soviet era, using traditional methods and materials.
+These are authentic and rich examples of fine architecture and building traditions that have existed for centuries.
+The level of conservation varies amongst the buildings, and the most substantial restoration work has been carried out in the past thirty years, during the Soviet era, using traditional methods and materials.

 Turabek-Khanum Mausoleum.

-Named after Turabek-Khanum, the wife of Kutlug-Timur (ruled between 1321 and 1336), this structure is located at the northern part of ancient Gurgench.
-It is remarkable for its elegant design and stunning tile decoration, and it is a highly sophisticated work of architecture, both in its conceptualisation of spaces and in its engineering.
-Both are fully utilised in a conscious way to achieve a visual, aesthetic and spiritual effect.
+Named after Turabek-Khanum, the wife of Kutlug-Timur (who ruled between 1321 and 1336), this structure is located in the northern part of ancient Gurgench.
+It is remarkable for its elegant design and stunning tile decoration, and it is a highly sophisticated work of architecture, both in its conceptualization of spaces and in its engineering.
+Both are fully utilized in a conscious way to achieve a visual, aesthetic and spiritual effect.

 Tekesh Mausoleum.
 This structure is the presumed Tomb of Sultan Ala al-din Tekesh, the founder of the Khwarezm Empire and its ruler between 1172-1200.